rajvipulraj401/React/React notes/Module notes/README.md

 # Notes on JavaScript Modules, React Components, and Variable Export/Import

+## The Main Idea Behind Modules

+- The main idea behind modules is to allow you to import and export different sections of code from different files into other files.
+This allows you to break up all your code into smaller files, making it easier to understand and reason with later on when you want to change it.
+Enhancing readability and ease of debugging when making changes later on. (debug).

 ## Importing and Exporting Modules

 - To use modules (import and export) in JavaScript, specify the `type` attribute in the HTML file `<script>` tag.